 Traffic manager salary benchmarks

-According to The Creative Group 2019 Salary Guide, the midpoint starting salary for a traffic manager is $55,000.
-Check our Salary Calculator to find out what a traffic manager can make in your city.
+You can find the latest salary projections for a traffic manager in the Salary Guide from Robert Half, in addition to what a traffic manager can expect to make in your city.

 Traffic manager duties and expectations

 A traffic manager’s main objective is to ensure that all marketing collateral and work from account services flows efficiently to creative and production departments.
 They are responsible for keeping everyone on task and projects on deadline, handling the logistics and keeping all parties updated on the progress.
 Their end goal?
 To make sure the project goes smoothly and both the client who requested the project and the professionals who did the work are satisfied with the end result.

 In most cases, the following responsibilities can be expected:

 - Create detailed schedules and set deadlines for various stages of a project

 - Distribute assignments to creative teams and other departments, depending on their availability and priorities